Data Engineering For Beginners

 cd data_engineering_for_beginners_code

-docker compose up -d # to start the docker containers
+docker compose up -d --build

-Running code via Jupyter Notebooks
+Running code with Jupyter Notebooks

-Notebook.
 You can also see the running Spark session at http://localhost:8080.

 Data